GSA-TTS/FAC/terraform/sandbox/README.md

 ### Give the deployer account permissions in the ${ENV}-egress space

+*This has already been done.
+This section is for documentation only.*

 You must have a role of SpaceManager to assign the deployer service account.
 Ask Alex, Bret or Matt to do this for you (but the assumption is it will be done for you.
 The space will only have this service account and will not need to be done more than once, unless the account gets deleted from the sandbox space)
 ```
 cf space-users gsa-tts-oros-fac sandbox